-► There is an array of support surface options available, often making selection difficult and an informed choice, it is important for prescribers provided by the support surface and how it affects the supporting clinical evidence human body.
+► There is an array of support surface options available, often making selection difficult and posing challenges.
+To make an informed choice, it is important for prescribers and individuals to fully understand the therapy provided by the support surface and how it affects the human body.